EvaMaeRey/ggplot2-extension-cookbook/README.md

 ![](man/figures/unnamed-chunk-12-1.png)<!-- -->

-For convenience, the layer() function is usually wrapped to have a fixed stat or fixed geom.
-In geom\_text\_coordinate, because the use-scope is so narrow, both the stat and geom are ‘hard-coded’ in the layer;
-i.e. stat and geom are not arguments in the geom\_\* function.
+You are probably more familiar with `geom_*()` functions which wrap this ggplot2::layer() function, with a fixed stat or fixed geom.
+To create `geom_text_coordinate()`, because the use-scope is so narrow, both the stat and geom are ‘hard-coded’ in the layer; i.e. stat and geom are not arguments in the geom\_\* function.
+Let’s look at how we might wrap the layer function to create our `geom_text_coordinate()` target function.

-We do anticipate that the user might want to have control over the data and aesthetic mapping specific to layer (rather than deriving them from global declarations), and therefore make the mapping and data arguments available.
-Furthermore, the position, show.legend, inherit.aes, and na.rm arguments are made available in the geom as shown below.

 ``` r
 # part b. create geom_* user-facing function using g